Last updated: April 1, 2021

 If you're managing website content in multiple languages, learn how to create and edit multi-language global content.

-To create global content from scratch:
+To create a global module from scratch:

 If you decide you want to change the contents of a global module or global group on only one page, blog post, or email, you can make a local copy of the global content in the design manager to edit its content separately.